allansugi/java-spring-mysql/README.md

 This backend server focuses on REST API with user registration and authentication as well as for account and password storage

-This app is currently under development and has not been finished yet
+This app is currently under development and has not been finished.

 ## Instructions